 Society

-A democratic peek into one of Melbourne’s most glamorous — and expensive — fine-dining restaurants, the Society Social‘s lavish lunchtime set-price menu (available Friday to Sunday from noon until 2:30pm) offers the choice of two or three courses.
-With a starting price of $55, it’s a steal.
+A democratic peek into one of Melbourne’s most glamorous — and expensive — fine-dining restaurants, the Society Social‘s lavish lunchtime set-price menu (available Friday to Sunday from noon until 2:30pm) offers the choice of two or three courses from $55, with the option of adding on something decadent from the dessert trolley to finish.
+Sample Society’s beef tartare and chicken cotoletta with a herby salad, or perhaps John Dory with a zingy lemon-scented beurre blanc.

 Entrecôte